JIPrettyCool/neverrickroll/README.md

-## Website for Never Rickroll
+## Website for Never Rickroll.

-Google Extension that protects you from Rick Roll
+Google Extension that protects you from Rick Roll.

-Extension made by [barbarbar338](https://github.com/barbarbar338) and there is no Extension as you can see
+Extension made by [barbarbar338](https://github.com/barbarbar338) and there is no Extension as you can see.

-Front End made by [Cool JI](https://github.com/JIPrettyCool)
+Front End made by [Cool JI](https://github.com/JIPrettyCool).

-This is my first Next website made with TypeScript React
+This is my first Next website made with TypeScript React.

 Main Page            |  Warning Page :-------------------------:|:-------------------------: